Joseroman12/nperrin/data/me/habits/rules.md

 ### Food

 - No sugar.
-- No high carbs.
+- No wheat.
 - No more than 2 meals per day.
 - No more than 2 coffees per day.
-- No coffee after 18hs.
+- No coffee, tea or chocolate after 18hs.
 - No coffee or tea before 1hr after having a meal.
 - No chamomile tea before 18hs.
-- No chocolate at night.

 ### Exercise